 - Show that you know The Highway Code by the way you drive.

-The national standard for driving cars details everything you must be able to do to pass the test.
+The national standard for driving cars details everything you need to be able to do to pass the test.
 You should only take the test when you can do everything without instruction.

-If you have ASD, you will still have to do the same practical test as all drivers and you will have to display the same ability.
+If you have ASD, you’ll still have to do the same practical test as all drivers and display the same ability.
 The test will last approximately 40 minutes.

 There are 5 parts to the driving test: